 - Have a Platinum Card® from American Express or The Business Platinum Card® from American Express when flying Delta same day (guests cost $29 USD each)

 - Travel on a Delta One ticket, either on an international long-haul flight or on a premium transcon flights

 - Delta Diamond, Platinum, and Gold Medallions get SkyTeam Elite Plus status, which gives you lounge access when flying internationally on the same day, regardless of your class

-The best Sky Club in terms of comfort, cleanliness, food, bottled water, soft drinks, and wine is probably the one in the satellite terminal, as it tends to be less crowded and has much more excellent views of the runway and Boston Harbor, but there is very little to choose between them.
-The one in the satellite as it is more extensive, but if you want to sit at the bar, the lounge in the main terminal one has bar stools, while the satellite lounge has high tables in the bar area but no seats at the bar.
-Both have plenty of power outlets and excellent WiFi.
+The best Sky Club in terms of comfort, cleanliness, food, bottled water, soft drinks, and wine is probably the one in the satellite terminal, as it tends to be less crowded and has much more excellent views of the runway and Boston Harbor.
+Still, there is very little to choose between them, and if you want to sit at the bar, the lounge in the main terminal one has bar stools, while the satellite lounge has high tables in the bar area but no seats at the bar.
+Both have plenty of power outlets and excellent Wi-Fi.

 The hot and cold buffet in the morning is pretty good in both lounges with hot scrambled eggs and sides like chives, tomato, and cheese to sprinkle onto your eggs.
 There are also juices, oatmeal, pastries, cheeses, cold cuts, and bread.
 Drinks include house alcohol (wine, beer, and spirits), coffee, tea, juices, and sodas.
 The staff in these lounges are very good.
 Used plates are cleared away quickly, and the staff are friendly.
 Food is also refreshed before it runs out.
 The bathrooms are clean in both lounges, and overall, the club seems very clean too.